tarwn/lessthandot-hugo/blogs/content/posts/2009-07-01-dynamic-column-names-and-fields-in-ssrs.md

   <img src="/wp-content/uploads/blogs/DataMgmt//pivot_2.gif" alt="" title="" width="628" height="354" />
 </div>

 Now add a new table to your empty report.
 Add the account number and product number as you would normally.
 Next we need to figure out what week is actually first.
-To do this we’re going to write a function in the code section of SSRS
+To do this we're going to write a function in the code section of SSRS

 In the layout tab go to Report and select Report Properties.
 This will give you the properties for the entire report.
 Select the Code tab.
 Copy and paste the following code into the window